aalfons/robustHD/inst/doc/paper/paper.md

 resulting models due to the smaller number of variables.
 However, robust methods are necessary to prevent outlying data points from distorting the results.
-The add-on package `robustHD` [@robustHD] for the statistical computing environment R [@RCore] provides functionality for robust linear model selection with high-dimensional data.
-More specifically, the implemented functionality includes robust least angle regression [@khan07b], robust groupwise least angle regression [@alfons16a], as well as sparse least trimmed squares regression [@alfons13b].
+The add-on package `robustHD` [@robustHD] for the statistical computing environment R [@RCore] provides functionality for robust linear regression and model selection with high-dimensional data.
+Specifically, the implemented functionality includes robust least angle regression [@khan07b], robust groupwise least angle regression [@alfons16a], as well as sparse least trimmed squares regression [@alfons13b].
 The latter can be seen as a trimmed version of the popular lasso regression estimator [@tibshirani96].
 Selecting the optimal model can be done via cross-validation or an information criterion, and various plots are available to illustrate model selection and to evaluate the final model estimates.
 Furthermore, the package includes functionality for pre-processing such as robust standardization and winsorization.
 Finally, `robustHD` follows a clear object-oriented design and takes advantage of C++ code and parallel computing to reduce computing time.

 # Statement of need